RavenousLegs

 Main Prayer chamber in Taj-Ul-Masajid

-The main prayer hall of the mosque with red stone structure looks absolutely stunning.
+The main prayer hall of the mosque with a red stone structure looks absolutely stunning.
 The chamber is beautifully designed with petal decorations and ornate pillars with book shelves all along.
-Scattered book shelves in the chamber keep spreading the message of Islam: God is merciful, all-powerful and unique (there is only one God).
+Scattered book shelves in the chamber keep spreading the message of Islam: God is merciful, all-powerful, and unique (there is only one God).
 Prophet Muhammad is considered to be the messenger of God.

 Picture